Unique people influence communities.

 Project Spokane is small on purpose.
 We'd rather have five people who care than fifty people who don't.

-Real Broker LLC is the licensed brokerage we operate under.
-We chose Real Broker for two reasons: freedom and scale.
+Real Broker LLC is the licensed brokerage we hang our licenses with.
+We chose Real Broker for one big reason: freedom.
 They're permissive of the strategies our investor clients actually need to use - novations, agent self-purchases, creative structures - without making us fight for permission.
-And they're national, all 50 states, which means as we expand, the brokerage layer comes with us.

 When you work with us in Spokane, every transaction is executed through Real Broker.
 The strategy, the team, and the relationships sit inside Project Spokane.